 From mountains scraping the heavens to high-altitude plains (altiplano) and salt flats; or sultry jungles to extensive wetlands, this Andean country has a bit of every type of landscape to satisfy your soul.

-And it isn’t just incredible vistas Bolivia showers upon its visitors.
-There is also its enigmatic culture that mirrors the dramatic contrasts of the landscapes.
+Bolivia doesn’t just shower incredible vistas upon its visitors.
+Its enigmatic culture also mirrors the dramatic contrasts of the landscapes.

 Quick Facts About Bolivia